bartossh/static_scanner/README.md

 ## Test and build

-- Test (will optimize for performance), remember to use single thread as source is sharing single temp folder and flushes
+- Test (will optimize for performance), remember to use one thread for testsing as the git source shares a single temporary folder and flushes it on finish.

 ```sh
 cargo test -- --nocapture --test-threads-1